anagha-microsoft/databricks-workshops/adfv2-workshop/README.md

 ### 5. Workflow (03-Orchestrate/workflow.scala)
 In this notebook - we will run a series of notebooks sequentially if the prior notebook executes successfully.

 # 6. ADFv2 scheduling/orchestration
-We will create a new pipeline with a notebook activity in this final section.
+We will create a new pipeline with a notebook activity in this final section.<br>